Sports-Related Knee Injury Symptoms and Treatment Options

 Patellar Fractures

 The patella, or kneecap, can fracture under extreme circumstances.
 Often the result of a significant blow or trauma, the patella fractures if the stress is too much to handle.
 Patellar fractures are severe injuries that require immediate medical attention.
-Common symptoms include:
+Common symptoms of patellar fractures include:

-Under certain circumstances, athletes may not need surgical intervention to repair their knees.
+In certain cases of patellar fractures, athletes may not need surgical intervention to repair their knees.
 In those cases, a cast or splint will be enough to immobilize the knee and prevent movement while the pieces heal.

 However, if the patella pieces are displaced, surgical intervention is required.
 Even a minor patellar fracture can eventually turn into a chronic, long-lasting knee condition without proper treatment.
 Therefore, it is always better to seek the help of an orthopedic specialist rather than try and hope for the best at home.